elliot736/ratelimit-service/README.md

 const store = new MemoryStore({ nowFn: () => mockTime });
 ```

+---

 ## How It Works

 ### Lua Script Atomicity

 Rate limiting requires atomic read-modify-write operations.
-Without atomicity, two concurrent requests can both read the same counter value, both decide they are under the limit, and both increment -- allowing traffic above the configured limit.
+Without atomicity, two concurrent requests can both read the same counter value, both decide they are under the limit, and both increment, allowing traffic above the configured limit.

 **Why not MULTI/EXEC?** Redis transactions cannot read a value and branch on it within the same transaction.
 All commands are queued and executed without intermediate results.

 **Why not GET + SET?** Race condition.
 Two requests read `count=99` simultaneously, both see `99 < 100`, both SET `count=100`.
-Limit of 100 is exceeded.
+The limit of 100 is exceeded.

-**Solution: Lua scripts via EVAL.** Redis executes Lua scripts atomically -- the event loop processes the entire script without interleaving other client commands.
-This gives us both atomicity and conditional logic in a single network round trip.
+**Solution: Lua scripts via EVAL.** Redis executes Lua scripts atomically.
+The event loop processes the entire script without interleaving other client commands.
+This provides both atomicity and conditional logic in a single network round trip.

 Here is the token bucket Lua script (simplified):